 Mercantilism prevailed not only in England, France, Germany and Italy, but also in countries like Russia, Spain and Scotland.
 It adopted itself to the changing circumstances.
 Alexander Grey observed that “It had three hundred years run and so it coloured the thought and still more the actions of every country in Europe”.
 Haney says, “Mercantilism comprises the economic views that prevailed among the European statesmen from 16th to 18th century”.

+Factors Shaping Mercantilism:

 Some economic, political, religious and cultural factors were responsible for the emergence of mercantilism.

 1. Economic Factors: